The UK Job Interview Tips

 Remember, how you dress is the one of the most important parts of not hired for available jobs.
 So, check the UK dress code

 The UK job interview is a time of mutual assessment.
 A panel of three or more interviewers for the purpose of assessing your competencies may confront you.

 Punctuality is expected, so arrive at least 10 minutes before the job interview and turn off your cellphone.
 Show your friendly face.
 Look less serious and more cheerful.
 Remember to bring with you copies of professional and academic qualifications.
 An extra CV can be handy too.
 You will never get a second chance to make a first impression!

 The UK job interview begins with introductions and handshakes.
 Shake hands with everyone present.
 Women should extend their hand to men first.
 Titles are important - particularly Dr, Professor and even those such as Mr., Mrs. and Ms. Normally those present do not exchange business cards at the job interview.

 Manners are important.
 Do not sit until invited.
+When invited, sit forward and do not slouch or lay back in the chair.
 Men should open doors for women and stand when a woman enters a room.
 It is best to avoid body contact and to keep a wide distance when conversing.
 One should also avoid emotional responses, loudness, overuse of hand gestures and patting on the back!
 Staring is considered rude.
 Do not use excessive, demonstrative hand gestures when speaking.

 Talk effectively demonstrating your knowledge of the industry and/or the company, do not interrupt the interviewer and criticize former employers.

-At the UK job interview do not volunteer information that the interviewer does not ask for
+At interview do not volunteer information that the interviewer does not ask for

 Also, ask interviewers questions about the internal operations, responsibilities and even benefits.
 Do not forget to ask, “When can I expect to hear from you?” (if that has not been discussed).